Headshot Tips: Getting Ready For Your Portrait Session

 Clothing with tight grids or a small herringbone pattern can have a moiré pattern effect on camera, so stay away from grid-like patterns.
 Thin stripes are okay.

 Try not to wear stark white unless it’s under something, such as a suit jacket, cardigan, or sweater.
 V-necks accentuate the neckline and generally look best on women.
 Just don’t choose something with too low of a neckline: no cleavage.
-And no turtlenecks: they tend to make people look like they have no neck at all in photos.
+And avoid turtlenecks that come too high: they tend to make people look like they have no neck at all in photos.

 Try to stay away from short sleeves or tank tops: executive headshots tend to look better without bare arms, but if you'd like to try showing arms in a sleeveless blouse or shift dress, we could make it work.
 Just bring a blazer or sweater to put over it as an additional option.